openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 Conventional "static" model reshaping works well when it can be done once per many model inference calls with the same shape.
 However, this approach does not perform efficiently if the input tensor shape is changed on every inference call.
 Calling the `reshape()` and `compile_model()` methods each time a new size comes is extremely time-consuming.
-A popular example would be an inference of natural language processing models (like BERT) with arbitrarily-sized user input sequences.
+A popular example would be inference of natural language processing models (like BERT) with arbitrarily-sized user input sequences.
 In this case, the sequence length cannot be predicted and may change every time inference is called.
 Dimensions that can be frequently changed are called *dynamic dimensions*.
 Dynamic shapes should be considered, when a real shape of input is not known at the time of the `compile_model()` method call.